singh1114/GSoC2017/README.md

 Welcome to the project page of my GSoC 2017 project!

 The goal of my project was to build a web app to scan the code for information like licenses, authors, packages and other such information.
 The library was already implemented by the [community](https://github.com/nexb/scancode-toolkit) and my job was to create a web app on the top of it, so that the people can directly scan their code from the web app.
-Here is the link to whole of my code during the GSoC [https://github.com/nexB/scancode-server/commits/develop?author=singh1114](https://github.com/nexB/scancode-server/commits/develop?author=singh1114).
+Here is the link to the repository which was coded during the development, [https://github.com/nexB/scancode-server/](https://github.com/nexB/scancode-server/).

 The idea was to create the ReST API using the [Django's rest framework](http://www.django-rest-framework.org/).
 Most of the work related to the project written in the proposal is done and the product is ready to be used after some minor changes.
-[Here](https://github.com/nexB/scancode-server/commits/develop?author=singh1114) is the list of all my commits during the GSoC-2017.
+Here is the list of all my commits during the GSoC-2017. [https://github.com/nexB/scancode-server/commits/develop?author=singh1114](https://github.com/nexB/scancode-server/commits/develop?author=singh1114)

 I documented my progress in weekly blog posts.
 These can be found in my [blog](https://ranvirsinghprojects.wordpress.com/category/gsoc-2017/).